durgeshdeo/agrivision-task/README.md

 ```

 ## Environmental Variables
-The folder should be made inside the backend folder
+The file should be made inside the backend folder
 MongoDB Database URL
 ```bash
 MONGO_URL